ibnlanre/portal/README.md

 `@ibnlanre/portal` allows you to define functions within your store that can be used as React custom hooks.
 This powerful feature enables you to co-locate complex, stateful logic—including side effects managed by `useEffect` or component-level state from `useState` directly with the store it relates to.

-To create an action that functions as a hook, simply follow React's convention: prefix the function name with `use`, place it directly within the object you pass to `createStore`, then use it like any regular custom hook in your React components.
+To create an action that functions as a hook, simply follow React's convention:

+- prefix the function name with `use`
+- place it directly within the object you pass to `createStore`
+- then use it like any regular custom hook in your React components.

 This pattern leverages React's own rules for hooks.
 It doesn't prevent the function from being recreated on re-renders (which is normal React behavior), but it provides an excellent way to organize and attach reusable hook logic to your store instance.